 Traditionally, all disinfectants were required to be rinsed or wiped off a surface because of their synthetic and potentially hazardous ingredients.
 Benefect disinfectants are exempt by Health Canada from this standard requirement because of the health and safety profiles of the botanical ingredients we use.

 Always refer to the product label for information on specific applications.

 Only the lemon and thyme fragrance is available at this time.
-The scent is a direct result of the thyme oil active ingredient that does the germ killing.
+The scent is a direct result of the botanical active ingredient that does the germ killing.
 Many fragrances that consumers are used to are actually synthetic and do not contribute to the germ-killing ability of the product.

-Decon 30 was formulated with less of the thyme oil Active Ingredient and therefore has less of a fragrance.
+Decon 30 was formulated with less of the botanical active ingredient and therefore has less of a fragrance.
 In addition, the fragrance will dissipate very quickly.